Skip to content

 # Use a specific provider

-terok run myproj "Add tests" --provider copilot
+terok task run myproj "Add tests" --provider copilot

 The command creates a new task, starts a container, runs the agent with the given prompt, and streams the output.
 When the agent finishes, the task is marked as completed and a diff summary is printed.